vincentmuriuki/ah-frontend-thor/README.md

 -   Users can favorite article.
 -   Users can follow article authors.

+# How to install the project dependencies
+- The package manager used for this project is `Yarn`
+- To install ` yarn ` visit the offical docs [Yarn](https://yarnpkg.com/en/docs/install#mac-stable) .
+- After installing yarn, install the dependencies using the command `yarn install `

 # How to run the project locally

 -   Clone this project using `git clone https://github.com/andela/ah-frontend-thor.git`